Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 .. code-block:: python

-    # in your LightningModule or LightningDataModule
+    # in your LightningModule or Lightning
     def train_dataloader(self):
         # default used by the Trainer
         sampler = torch.utils.data.distributed.DistributedSampler(dataset, shuffle=True)